Routers for the home are available in three primary types. Each type can be wired only, or wired and wireless:

 Types of routers:

-- Ethernet routers – the Internet port is RJ45 (“ethernet” jack)
+- Ethernet router – the Internet port is RJ45 (“ethernet” jack) These WILL work!

-- DSL routers – the Internet port is RJ11 (phone jack)
+- DSL router & modem – the Internet port is RJ11 (phone jack) These will NOT work.

-- Cable routers – the Internet port is coaxial
+- Cable router & modem – the Internet port is coaxial (cable jack) These will NOT work.

-We recommend purchasing a router with the latest wifi technology which is 802.11 ac wifi.
+We recommend purchasing a router with the latest wifi technology which is 802.11 ac wifi (wifi 6 is coming in the near future for cutting edge performance).
 It will help provide better wifi speeds and connectivity for devices including smartphones.

 There are also newer Mesh ac wifi systems/routers available (e.g. Eero, Orbi, Velop, Amplifi) that come with one or two additional 'nodes' or units in addition to the router to help provide better wifi coverage throughout a larger home or area.